-Reasons: To add a footnote to the fixed service allocation in support of a HAPS identification in the 27.9-28.2 GHz band and to suppress the existing HAPS related footnote.
+Reasons: To add a footnote to the fixed service allocation in support of a HAPS designation in the 27.9-28.2 GHz band and to suppress the existing HAPS related footnote.

-ADD USA/1.14/10
+ADD USA/1.14/15

 5.E114 The allocation to the fixed service in the band 27.9-28.2 GHz is designated for worldwide use by high-altitude platform stations (HAPS).
-Such use of the fixed-service allocation by HAPS is limited to operation in the HAPS-to-ground direction and is subject to the provisions of Resolution [E114-28+31B1-O1] (WRC-19).
+This designation does not preclude the use of this frequency band by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
+Such use of the fixed-service allocation by HAPS is limited to operation in the HAPS-to-ground direction and is subject to the provisions of Resolution [E114] (WRC-19).
 (WRC-19)

 Reasons: To add the text of the footnote allowing HAPS to operate in the fixed service allocation in the 27.9-28.2 GHz band on a worldwide basis.